wbrowar/craft-guide/_docs/content/en/organizing-guides.md

 When a guide is first created, it will appear in the left-hand side of the Organizer (the Organizer link in the Guide CP section).
 To the right of that column you’ll see a list of areas around the Guide CP.
 Use drag and drop to move a guide to one or more of these locations.

-When hovering over a guide in the Organizer, you'll see a set of buttons appear for the guide:
+When hovering over a guide in the left-hand side of the Organizer, you'll see a set of buttons appear for the guide:

 | Action | Description |
 | --- | --- |